 What are dust mites?

-Dust mites are tiny bugs that live in your home.
+Dust mites are tiny bugs that make their way into our homes.
+They can cause allergic reactions in some people.
 They measure about 1/100th of an inch in length.
 That is smaller than the period at the end of this sentence.
 Dust mites feed off of pet and human dander (dead skin cells in the air and on surfaces in our homes).
 They live in every home in items such as mattresses and furniture.

 Why are dust mites bad for me?

 Dust mites love warm, humid areas filled with dust.
-Bed pillows, mattresses, carpets and furniture are great places for them to live.
-Cleaning each one of these places can make a real difference in the number of dust mites in your home.
+Bed pillows, mattresses, carpets, and furniture are great places for them to live.
+Cleaning each one of these places can reduce the number of dust mites in your home.